lambdaclass/curse_of_mirra/docs/src/skill.md

 `ExecuteFeedback`

-#### This method is very importart because its the one which controls all the flow of the Skill animations.
+#### This method is very important because it controls all the flow of the Skill animations.
-This method implements the same logic as `StartFeedback` but for the parameters of all the skills without the "_start" in their name (ex: Skill1) and also use `executeAnimationDuration` instead of the `startAnimationDuration` to end the animation.
+This method implements the same logic as `StartFeedback` but for the parameters of all the skills without the "_start" in their name (ex: Skill1).
+It also uses `executeAnimationDuration` instead of `startAnimationDuration` to end the animation.

 `EndSkillFeedback`

-Changes the movement machine state to Idle and set the animation parameter to false.
+Changes the movement machine state to Idle and sets the animation parameter to false.
 This is used in the `SkillAnimationEvents` to end the animations.

 ## ExecuteFeedback flowchart

 ![](./images/executeFeedback.png)

-### This flowchart does only have in count the animation part of the method
+### This flowchart only takes into account the animation part of the method